PanayiotisMilios/iis-config-react-router/README.md

 # iis-config-react-router
-The configuration file required for IIS to use a react application with routing
+The configuration file required for IIS to make your react application responsive to all routes.

+This is the subdomain branch (i.e You should deploying to my-app-url.com/yoursubdomain